perksadam/grad-academy-2016/angular-lab/lab-4/README.md

 Use [Angular Filters](https://docs.angularjs.org/api/ng/filter) to format how our data is displayed

--Filter Date of Message to the following format: 'MMM d, y h:mm:ss a'
+- Filter Date of Message to the following format: 'MMM d, y h:mm:ss a'

--Order Messages by Create Date (newest message at the bottom)
+- Order Messages by Create Date (newest message at the bottom)

--Filter the number of messages shown (limit to 5)